 Now exactly ten years have passed since the case of Uwe Henrik Peters has been made public in Germany.
-There is not the smallest sign that a psychiatric organisation feels forced to dissociate itself from Peters.
-In 2004 he was made an honorary Doctor.
+There is not the all smallest sign that a psychiatric organisation feels forced to dissociate itself from Peters.
+In 2004, he received the honour to become honorary doctor.

-- The German Society for Psychiatry, Psychotherapy and Neurology (DGPPN, formerly DGPN), whose president and vice-president Peters was, remained mute. - The German Society for Social Psychiatry (DGSP) remained mute after the lecture 'Blind spots in the social-psychiatric perception' by Peter Lehmann on November 2, 2000 in Berlin, when he addressed the case of Peters and also of the former DGSP-Chairman Niels Pörksen, who was not able to understand K.K.'s condition as the result of Peters' brutal treatment (Lehmann, 2001). - Uwe Henrik Peters remained mute, after he bought K.K.'s report at the World Psychiatric Association (WPA) congress in Prague on September 24, 2008, where he was personally informed about his personal involvement in the events described here. - The current director of the Neuropsychiatric Clinic of the Johannes-Gutenberg-University Mainz, Klaus Lieb, reacted indignantly when he (within a conference lecture by Peter Lehmann on October 8, 2009) had to listen to the report about Peters' deeds in 1975/76 at that Clinic.
-He did not react indignantly to Peters' treatment of the defenceless teenager, he only reacted indignantly because he did not want to hear about it.
+- The German Society for Psychiatry, Psychotherapy and Neurology (DGPPN, formerly DGPN), of which Peters was president from 1991-92, put him on its advisory board in 2010, in order to receive his advice on ethical issues and "to use his expertise, experience and engagement" (DGPPN, 2010), according to DGPPN leader Frank Schneider.
+The organisation surely profited from Peters' expertise and ethical wisdom when they announced two years later to promote preventive, early and subsequent ("maintenance") electroshock in Austria, Germany, Italy and Switzerland (Grözinger et al., 2012). - The German Society for Social Psychiatry (DGSP) remained mute after the lecture "Blind spots in the social-psychiatric perception" by Peter Lehmann on November 2, 2000 in Berlin, when he addressed the case of Peters and also of the former DGSP-Chairman Niels Pörksen, who was not able to understand K.K.'s condition as the result of Peters' brutal treatment (Lehmann, 2001). - Uwe Henrik Peters remained mute, after he bought K.K.'s report at the WPA congress in Prague on September 24, 2008, where he was personally informed also about his meaningful personal involvement in the described events. - The current director of the Neuropsychiatric Clinic of the Johannes-Gutenberg-University Mainz, Klaus Lieb, reacted even indignantly, when he (within a conference lecture by Peter Lehmann on October 8, 2009) had to listen to the report about Peters' deeds in 1975/76 at that Clinic; but he did not react indignantly to Peters' treatment of that defenceless teenager, he only reacted indignantly because he did not want to hear this case.